 A: The Determination and Directive directs that a member of the executive committee (EXCO), other than the head of ICT or Government Information Technology Officer (GITO), must chair the ICT steering committee.
 The GITO provides technology leadership expertise to the committee and participates in developing the digital transformation strategy focusing on the department's optimization and transformation of ICT.
-In circumstances where there is a business case justifying the appointment of an external ICT steering committee Chairperson, the decision remains the prerogative of the Head of Department.

 Q: What are the contact details for enquiries on implementing the Determination and Directive?

 A: Contact us at